 Like the rest of Canada, Nova Scotia can be quite cold and snowy in the winter months.
 This causes many people to stay locked up indoors, snuggled by the fire.
-The warmer months are definitely our more active times with a lot more things being available to see and do.
+The warmer summer months are really the best time to go to Nova Scotia and definitely our more active times with a lot more things being available to see and do.
 However there are still some incredible experiences to be had in Nova Scotia in winter.
 Here is a list of the:

 Go for a Winter Hike

 There are so many wonderful places to go hiking in Nova Scotia no matter the time of year.
 Some of the trails might be a bit limited in the winter months but there are still so many to explore.
 The safest is the Rails to Trails Rum Runners Trail that goes from Halifax to Lunenburg.
 This 119km stretch of trail is one of the easiest hikes in the province, it is flat and wide and relatively clear in the winter.
 However wherever you are in the province there are always trails to be walked and hiked in the winter months so you can enjoy the quiet stillness of the Nova Scotian wilderness after a fresh snowfall.

 Search for Icy Waterfalls